- Democratic Member of the U.S. House of Representatives

 In January 2013, Johnson charged that racism lay at the heart of the National Rifle Association’s opposition to the gun-control legislation which President Obama was advocating.
 “First of all, he is a black,” said Johnson.
 “And as a black person being the president of the United States, that is something they [the NRA] still cannot get over.”

 In June 2013, Johnson condemned black Supreme Court Justice Clarence Thomas for voting to strike from the 1965 Voting Rights Act a provision that designated which parts of the country needed to have any proposed changes to their election laws pre-cleared by the federal government or a federal court.
-(Click here for details of that provision and its ramifications.)
-By Johnson’s reckoning, Thomas’s “offense” was “worse” than that of the infamous National Security Agency leaker Edward Snowden.
-Moreover, Johnson called it a “tragedy” that Thomas, a conservative, had repeatedly issued decisions that were “to the detriment of the African-American community.”
+By Johnson’s reckoning, Thomas’s “offense” was “worse” than that of the infamous National Security Agency leaker Edward Snowden, who revealed thousands of classified NSA documents to the media.
+Moreover, Johnson called it a “deep tragedy” that Thomas, a conservative, had repeatedly issued decisions that were “to the detriment of the African-American community.”

 In December 2014 Johnson told a radio interviewer, “Barack Obama has been one of the greatest presidents that we have had in the history of this nation.
 It’s unfortunate that since he raised his hand and took the oath in his first inauguration, that he’s been met with nothing but opposition, and confrontation, and actual, personal dehumanization.”
 Further, the congressman condemned the popular black conservative and Republican presidential candidate Ben Carson for: (a) “trying to tap into the ignorance of people who have been whipped into a frenzy, like a lynch mob,” and (b) appealing “to the lowest common denominator” of the human spirit.